-The DVD-writable drives installed in DellTM computers can write to and read DVD+/-R, DVD+/-RW and DVD+R DL (dual layer) media, but cannot write to and may not read DVD-RAM or DVD-R DL media.
+The DVD-writable drives installed in Dell computers can write to and read DVD+/-R, DVD+/-RW and DVD+R DL (dual layer) media, but cannot write to and may not read DVD-RAM or DVD-R DL media.

-- NOTE: Most commercial DVDs have copyright protection and cannot be copied using Sonic Digital Media. - 1 Click the Start button, point to All Programs → Sonic → Digital Media Projects, and then click Copy. - 2 Under the Copy tab, click Disc Copy. - 3 To copy the CD or DVD: - If you have one CD or DVD drive, ensure that the settings are correct and click the Disc Copy button.
-The computer reads your source CD or DVD and copies the data to a temporary folder on your computer hard drive. - When prompted, insert a blank CD or DVD into the drive and click OK. - If you have two CD or DVD drives, select the drive into which you have inserted your source CD or DVD and click the Disc Copy button.
+- NOTE: Most commercial DVDs have copyright protection and cannot be copied using Roxio Creator Plus. - 1 Click Start → All Programs → Roxio → Creator Projects → RecordNow Copy. - 2 Under the Copy tab, click Disc Copy. - 3 To copy the CD or DVD: - If you have one CD/DVD drive, ensure that the settings are correct, and then click Disc Copy.
+The computer reads your source CD or DVD and copies the data to a temporary folder on your computer hard drive. - When prompted, insert a blank CD or DVD into the drive and click OK. - If you have two CD/DVD drives, select the drive into which you have inserted your source CD or DVD, and then click Disc Copy.
 The computer copies the data from the source CD or DVD to the blank CD or DVD.